merik/pixabay-ios/README.md

 - No pagination
 - Basic in-memory image cache

-# Improvements
+# Todos
 - Use NSCache for image cache
 - Unit Tests
 - Handling Errors
 - Use collectionview instead of tableview to display photos (display photos in grid-like on iPads)
 - Remove usage of storyboard/xibs
 - Load more when reaching end of tableview/collectionview
+- Remove hard-coding values